BHTOM-Team/bhtom2/Documentation/Documentation.md

 <p style="color:red">Note: the documentation is still in preparation.</p>

+A recording on the BHTOM2 presentation by Lukasz Wyrzykowski is available [https://www.youtube.com/watch?v=jzlkFjEZVz0](here).

 # 1. Brokers

 Brokers in BHTOM search for time-series archival data in photometric (and soon also radio and spectra) archives providing publicly available data.